 Making WooCommerce SEO a priority

-In a crowded online marketplace, it’s more important than ever to have your online presence optimized for search engines.
-Whether your goods are physical and local or digital, online stores that want to grow should prioritize organic search as the best way to connect with new customers.
+In a crowded online marketplace, having your online presence optimized for search engines is more important than ever.
+Whether your goods are physical, local, or digital, online stores that want to grow should prioritize organic search as the best way to connect with new customers.